Premier event for outdoor enthusiasts

 people visited State Parks in 2010.
 For more information, visit

 (DBW) and Coastal Commission’s Boating Clean and Green Program invite

 Training is free and Dockwalking is a fantastic way to interact

 but to also implement clean boating practices,” stated DBW’s Acting

 Director Lucia Becerra.
-“Safety and protecting the
+“Safety and protecting the environment go

-safe and environmentally sound while boating in California through its
+and environmentally sound while boating in California through its

 volunteer Dockwalkers.
 The volunteers are trained to conduct face-to-face

-boater education and distribute boater kits
+boater education and distribute boater kits with educational information

-spent training or educating the public qualify as community
+Hours spent training or educating the public qualify

 Marinas also benefit from the Dockwalker Program.